tensorflow/tensorboard/tensorboard/plugins/debugger/README.md

 ## Other Ways to Instrument Models

 Sometimes, the TensorFlow session may not be directly accessible.
+For projects that use tflearn's `Estimator`s, `Experiment`s, and `MonitoredSession`s, users can instrument code with the (`TensorBoardDebugHook`)[https://www.tensorflow.org/api_docs/python/tfdbg/TensorBoardDebugHook].

-To debug models built atop the Keras or TF-Slim APIs, refer to [documentation on the TensorFlow debugger](https://www.tensorflow.org/programmers_guide/debugger).
+To debug models built atop the Keras or TF-Slim API, refer to [documentation on the TensorFlow debugger](https://www.tensorflow.org/programmers_guide/debugger).

 # Selecting Nodes